Your future begins in Siegen

 After successfully dropping out of an English degree course and three years as a freelancer in various editorial offices, I started looking for a degree course that would prepare me for my dream career.
 I found what I was looking for on the website of the University of Siegen, of all places.
 "Of all things" because I knew next to nothing about the city of Siegen.
 Except that there is a well-known, if not very flattering, joke about it.

 Nevertheless, just one month later I moved from my home town of Wuppertal to Siegen to study Media Studies.
 A good decision, as I know today.
 The course offered a level of practical relevance that I hadn't expected.
-It also gave me the opportunity to set my own individual focus and delve deeper into topics that interest me personally.
+It also gave me the opportunity to set my own individual priorities and delve deeper into topics that interest me personally.

 Another plus: during the semester break, there was enough time for internships in and outside Siegen.
 Even beyond the internship during my studies.
 For example, I was able to complete internships at Westdeutscher Rundfunk and Radio Wuppertal during my studies.
 An internship at the Handelsblatt Media Group first led to a position as a freelancer and then to the opportunity to train as a business journalist at the Georg von Holtzbrinck School.